Frequently Asked Questions

 Q. Can you signpost us to some support for people who are bereaved?

 Please visit our Wellbeing support for residents page.

 Q. Can people stop paying Council Tax if they are struggling with their finances?

 They could set up a payment-plan or may be eligible for support.
 Please visit our Finances support for residents page.

 Q. What other financial support is available?

 There may be other support available to residents.
 The Government has announced options ranging from mortgage holidays to protection from eviction for renters.
-Some energy providers and water companies have announced different levels of support and we are adding information that may support to our website as we are made aware of it.
+Some energy providers and water companies have announced different levels of support and we are adding information to our Finances page as we are made aware of it.

 Q. Is there any help for residents seeking food vouchers?

 Please visit our Finances support for residents page for information about school meal vouchers and also Cambridge Local Assistance Scheme (CLAS), which can support residents in crisis by providing a CLAS award, which could be in the form of a supermarket voucher.